m0xpd/STRACHEY/README.md

 STRACHEY sequencer).

 STRACHEY implements my [Tuning Strategy for Klee-type Sequencers](https://github.com/m0xpd/TuningStrategyForVoltages) and, as such, it is directly inspired by Music Thing Modular's [Turing Machine](https://www.musicthing.co.uk/Turing-Machine/) and its [Voltages expander](https://www.musicthing.co.uk/Turing-Volts-Expander/).
+STRACHEY is a direct consequence of my own experiences and habits formed when using the Turing Machine with Voltages; it tries to capture and make accessible all which I found most *musically useful* within the vast space covered by the Turing Machine.

 STRACHEY contains an implementation of the Turing Machine ('TM'), offering most of the features of the original hardware, including the ability to interface to expanders, such as [Pulses](https://www.musicthing.co.uk/Turing-Pulse-Expander/), [Volts](https://www.musicthing.co.uk/Turing-Volts-Expander/) and even [Voltages](https://www.musicthing.co.uk/Turing-Volts-Expander/).
 Most importantly, STRACHEY directly implements many of the fixed tunings presented in my [Tuning Strategy](https://github.com/m0xpd/TuningStrategyForVoltages), without the need to set these up on the sliders of a Voltages expander (which is a laborious and delicate task).
 This offers opportunity to quickly expand and develop the tunings (e.g. using octave expansions) and - uniquely - to instantly move between the tunings (allowing modulations and "chord progressions" to be made).
 However, STRACHEY does more...